meshyampratap01/Online-Shopping-Cart/README.md

-# 🛒Online Shopping Cart
+# 🛒 Online Shopping Cart

-An **Online Shopping Cart** application built with **Go** The project demonstrates clean code principles, separation of concerns, and design patterns in GO, using **SQLite3** as the database driver.
+An **Online Shopping Cart** application built with **Go**.
+This project demonstrates clean code principles, separation of concerns, and the use of design patterns in Go.
+It uses **SQLite3** as the database driver.

 ## How to run:
 1. **Clone the repository**